Secure Your Bouncy Castle

 • Make another person double checks whether all security measures are well done.

-• Make sure no keys, jewelry, shoes and other stuff could possibly hurt people allowed on moonwalks.
+• Make sure no keys, jewelry, shoes and other stuff which could possibly hurt people and the bouncer allowed on the bouncer.

-• Maintain fine orders among children, limit the number of players at the same time.
+• Maintain fine orders among children, limit the number of players and weight at the same time.

 • Teach kids to play the inflatables safely and nicely.